1912 Hanley by-election: Candidates

 The Conservative candidate was George Rittner, who was standing here for the third time.
 The Labour candidate was Samuel Finney.
 Unlike Enoch Edwards, Finney had no sympathies with the Liberal party, so the local Liberal Association considered fielding a candidate.
 A neighbouring Liberal MP, Josiah Wedgwood encouraged his friend, R. L. Outhwaite to stand as a Liberal Party candidate.
 Liberal Chancellor of the Exchequer, David Lloyd George was looking towards a Liberal Land Campaign to gain support for a reform of land taxation to introduce a 'Single Tax'.
 Like Josiah Wedgwood, Outhwaite was a strong supporter of the 'Single Tax'.
 The local Liberal Association therefore adopted Outhwaite as candidate to campaign on a 'Single Tax' platform.

-The Campaign
+Campaign

 The Liberal campaign received a boost when John Redmond, the Leader of the nationalist Irish Parliamentary Party, sent a letter of support to Outhwaite due to his support for the Liberal Government's Irish Home Rule Bill.

 Result

 The result was a boost for Lloyd George's land reform campaign and shortly afterwards, H. H. Asquith agreed to commit the Liberal government to a reform of land taxation.
-It also demonstrated that the Liberal party could be successful against the Labour party by pursuing a radical agenda.
+It also demonstrated that the Liberal Party could be successful against the Labour Party by pursuing a radical agenda.